 Commercial drivers have to follow different renewing rules.

-Licenses that are only 30 days expired or less can still get renewed by mail or in person.
-After 30 days, there’s a $10 late fee and you must renew at a DMV.
+Licenses for in-state residents that are only expired for 30 days or less can still renew by mail or in person.
+Licenses expired 31 days to 1 year will incur a $10 late fee and you must renew at a DMV.
 Remember, you can still get a citation even if your license has only been expired for one day.

 Your driving record will tell you whether your license is expired.